giullyasantos/giullyasantos/README.md

-# 👋 Hi there, I'm Giullya!
+# 👋 Hi there, I'm Giullya Santos!

 Welcome to my GitHub profile!
-I'm a software developer with a passion for front-end development and a love for exploring new technologies.
-Currently, I'm diving into the world of machine learning as part of my senior design project.
+I'm a passionate software engineer with experience in building efficient and innovative solutions.
+My expertise lies in front-end development using React and JavaScript, but I also enjoy exploring backend development and diving into machine learning.

 ---

-## 💻 What I’m Working On
+## 💻 Current Projects
 - 🌐 Building a **website for a wedding** and a **website for a church**.
-- 🖥️ Working on **my portfolio website** to showcase my work and projects.
+- 🖥️ Developing **my portfolio website** to showcase my work and projects.
-- 🤖 Exploring **machine learning** applications in my **Wearables Security senior design project**.
+- 🤖 Exploring **machine learning applications** in my **Wearables Security senior design project** to enhance AR/VR security.

 ---

+## 🎯 Career Highlights
+- **Redesigned the "People Who Make a Difference" website** to improve accessibility and offer multilingual support using the Google Translate API.
+- **Built an Invoice Management System** that reduced outstanding contractor invoices by 90%, improving financial tracking accuracy with Java.
+- **Developed a Compiler in C**, showcasing skills in low-level operations, memory management, and data structures.

+---

 ## 🛠️ Skills & Technologies
-- **Frontend:** React.js
+- **Frontend:** React.js, HTML, CSS, JavaScript, Bootstrap
-- **Backend:** Java
+- **Backend:** Java, C, Kotlin (familiar)
-- **Mobile Development:** Kotlin, Android Studio
-- **Other Interests:** Experimenting with new frameworks and tools

-> More projects and skills are coming soon—stay tuned! 🚀
+- **Other Skills:** Git, GitHub, Data Structures, Object-Oriented Design, Sorting Algorithms, Microsoft Office
+- **Learning:** Machine Learning, Flutter, Swift, Shopify Liquid

 ---